dahliaOS/documentation/how to make a bootable usb.md

 2 then flash the iso to your USB with **Rufus [here](https://rufus.ie/)**.

-3 disable secure boot if you have that option.
+3 Disable secure boot if you have that option.

 ### Raspberry Pi 3/4